Yari-Carelli/Hangman/README.md

 * At the moment, the game is a single-player experience, and no scores are recorded.
 It could be possible to store the scores in a document, that could then be accessed by different players.

+* Larger selection of words to be stored ina Google sheet and be integrated via API.

+* Scoreboard for the user to view how many games they have won and lost.

 * Some modifications to gameplay (house rules) to increase the difficulty level could be implemented, such as limiting guesses on high-frequency consonants and vowels.

 * Another alternative is to give the definition of the word; this can be used to facilitate the learning of a foreign language.